marsuper33/Azure-LabEnv2024/README.md

     <img src="https://aka.ms/deploytoazurebutton"/>
 </a>

-This template allows you to create a VM with Visual Studio 2022 Latest Community Edition on Windows Server 2022 in your Azure Pass.
+This template allows you to create a VM with Visual Studio 2022 Latest Community Edition on Windows 11 in an Azure subscription.